These roads are set to be closed in Worthing, Shoreham, Littlehampton and beyond in the next two weeks

 Gladstone Road, Burgess Hill: New service connection.
 Road Closure.
 UK Power Networks South Eastern – January 23 to February 4

-London Road, Burgess Hill: Lay replacement gas main and transfer services.
+Queens Crescent, Burgess Hill: Prevent water from flwoing from Station Road onto Queens Crescent.
 Road Closure.
-SGN – January 7 to January 24

-Queens Crescent, Burgess Hill: Flooding.
-Road Closure.
 West Sussex Highways – December 19 to January 31

+Church Road, Chichester: Closure of Church Road and ban of right turn into Church Road in conjunction with works on Westhampnett Road.
+Overnight Road Closure.
+Soldi – January 26 to February 1

 Little London, Chichester: Lay duct to link existing BT Boxes to facilitate spine cabling works.
 Road Closure.
 BT – February 4 to February 4

-Spitalfield Lane, Chichester: Connection works.
+Spitalfield Lane, Chichester: New gas connection.
 Road Closure.
 SGN – January 31 to February 3

-Stockbridge Road, Chichester: Upgrading Stockbridge Road Level Crossing Road Lights to LED type.
-Road Closure.
-Network Rail -Promoters National – January 26 to January 27

 Tower Street, Chichester: Tree works.
 Road Closure.
 West Sussex Highways – February 3 to February 5